Bus and Rail

 Regional/Inter-City Bus Service

 The Regional Transportation Authority’s (RTA) Relax-and-Ride program and Vanderbilt Coach Service provide express bus route transportation between downtown Nashville and surrounding areas.
 Discount tickets are available for all Vanderbilt employees, medical, graduate, and professional students, and medical center volunteers who would like to take advantage of regional/inter-city bus service.
-Tickets may be purchased at Wesley Place and East garages, HR Express locations in Medical Center North, the Children’s Hospital, or online from the Office of Traffic and Parking.
+Tickets may be purchased at VUPS Parking Services and Sarratt Student Center Box Office.
+Free Parking is available at Lot 127 on days you must drive to work.
+Shuttle information from Lot 127 is available here.

 RTA Emergency Ride Home